Linkastor/Linkastor/README.md

 # Linkastor

-Linkastor is an opensource curation web app inspired by [Linkydink](http://linkydink.io/) with few improuvments (on the way).
+Linkastor is an opensource curation web app inspired by [Linkydink](http://linkydink.io/) with few improvements (on the way).

 It's meant to be self hosted (Instructions will came when it will make sense).